Current Lab Members

 Email: thsand@med.umich.edu

 Dr. Sanderson received his B.S. in Biomedical Sciences from Western Michigan University in 2001 and his Ph.D. in Physiology from Wayne State University School of Medicine in 2006.
 Dr. Sanderson was awarded an American Heart Association Fellowship for his doctoral research in 2004, and his research has been continuously funded since beginning his independent research career as an Assistant Professor at Wayne State University in 2009.
-The NIH has funded Dr. Sanderson's lab since 2013 with 5 research project grants totaling over 12.5 million dollars.
+The NIH has funded Dr. Sanderson's lab since 2013 with 5 research project grants totaling over 15 million dollars.

 Dr. Sanderson joined the faculty of the Department of Emergency Medicine at the University of Michigan in 2017.
-He serves as a reviewer for multiple granting agencies, including the American Heart Association, the Department of Defense, and is a standing member of the Neural Oxidative Metabolism, Mitochondria and Cell Death Study Section for the National Institutes of Health.
+He serves as a reviewer for multiple granting agencies, including the American Heart Association, the Department of Defense, and was a standing member of the Neural Oxidative Metabolism, Mitochondria and Cell Death Study Section for the National Institutes of Health.

-Joseph Wider, PhD
+Joseph M. Wider, PhD

 Research Assistant Professor